sverrehu/kafka-ops-julie/docs/futures/what-acl-management.rst

 In the default mode Julie Ops will create dedicated ACL for each user and topic pair.
 For organisations that aim not to have dedicated pair of rules Julie Ops offer the option to optimise the number of ACLs using prefixed rules.

-The optimised ACLs/RBAC can be enabled using the *topology.acls.optimized* configuration property.
+The optimised ACLs can be enabled using the *topology.acls.optimized* configuration property.

 Producers
 ^^^^^^^^^^^